-Professionals in linguistics, computational linguistics, and language technologies use dozens of the world's languages to create engaging problems for the Olympiad.
-The competition attracts top students, many of whom choose later on to study and work in the field.
-This is a fantastic opportunity for young people to experience a taste of natural language processing in the 21st century.
+Professionals in linguistics and language technologies create engaging problems for the Olympiad using dozens of the world's languages.
+The competition attracts top students, many of whom chose later on to study and work in the field.

 In the Seattle and Puget Sound area, NACLO is organized by the Department of Linguistics at the University of Washington.
 The local organizer is Jim Hoard.
 You can contact him by email at firstname.lastname@example.org.

-NACLO 2013 is sponsored by the National Science Foundation, the Army Research Lab, the North American Chapter of the Association for Computational Linguistics, Carnegie Mellon University, the University of Michigan, the University of Pittsburgh Intelligent Systems Program, and the Carnegie Mellon Leonard Gelfand Center for Service Learning and Outreach.
+NACLO 2014 is sponsored by the National Science Foundation, the Linguistic Society of America, the Army Research Lab, the North American Chapter of the Association for Computational Linguistics, Carnegie Mellon University, the University of Michigan, the University of Pittsburgh Intelligent Systems Program, and the Carnegie Mellon Leonard Gelfand Center for Service Learning and Outreach.